tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

 In this case, the Physical Line bulk is associated to the  Region bulk.

-Alternatively, through the optional keyword ``mesh_regions`` , one or more GMSH physical regions can be associated to a single TiberCAD Region .
+Alternatively, through the optional keyword ``mesh_regions`` , one or more GMSH physical regions can be associated to a single tiberCAD Region .